joe-antognini/joe-antognini.github.io/_posts/2015-02-16-accelerating-universe.md

 The bane of observational astronomers is, of course, selection bias.
 Brighter objects can be seen out to larger distances, so any sample that probes to the faintest detectable sources will have a disproportionate number of intrinsically bright members.
-This turns out not to be one of the few measurements in astronomy that does not suffer much from selection bias, however.
-The reason is that although the distant SNe Ia will be intrinsically brighter, this is accounted for in the longer rise time of the SNe.
+But this turns out not to be one of the few measurements in astronomy that does not suffer much from selection bias.
+Although the distant SNe Ia will be intrinsically brighter, this is accounted for in the longer rise time of the SNe.

 ### The possibility of a local void